dataluscorp/browser/docs/performance/memory/dmd.md

 # DMD

-DMD (short for "dark matter detector") is a heap profiler within Firefox.
+DMD (short for "dark matter detector") is a heap profiler within Datalus.
 It has four modes.

 -   "Dark Matter" mode.
 In this mode, DMD tracks the contents of the heap, including which heap blocks have been reported by memory reporters.
-It helps us reduce the "heap-unclassified" value in Firefox's about:memory page, and also detects if any heap blocks are reported twice.
+It helps us reduce the "heap-unclassified" value in Datalus's about:memory page, and also detects if any heap blocks are reported twice.
 Originally, this was the only mode that DMD had, which explains DMD's name.
 This is the default mode.
 -   "Live" mode.
 In this mode, DMD tracks the current contents of the